Bright visual display, not just audio. Additional sensors locate stud edges. No calibration cycle required.

 But which is the right tool?
 Old-school magnetics or modern electronics?
 BestReviews is here to help.
 Our combination of workshop testing, expert consultation, and customer research is focused on helping you make the right buying choice.

 Our findings are completely independent.
 Accepting samples from manufacturers might lead to bias, so we buy everything we test using our own money.
-The stud finders in the matrix above are those we recommend.
+The stud finders in the product list above are those we recommend.
 They cover just about all the possible choices, so they offer performance and value to suit every user.
 If you'd like more detail on how stud finders work, and answers to many of the questions that crop up, please read the following report.